tigerbeetle/tigerbeetle/README.md

 * Events may depend on past events (should they choose).
 * Events cannot depend on future events.
 * Events may depend on state data structures being at an exact version (should they choose).
-* Events may succeed or fail but the result of an event is never stored in the event, it is stored in the state.
+* Events may succeed or fail but the result of an event is never stored in the event, it is stored in the state instantiated by the event or mutated by the event.
 * Events only ever have one immutable version, which can be referenced directly by the event's unique id.
 * Events should be retained for auditing purposes.
 However, events may be drained into a separate cold storage system, once their effect has been captured in a state snapshot, to compact the log and improve startup times.